skeeto/passphrase2pgp/README.md

-Per the OpenPGP specification, **the Key ID is a hash over both the key and its creation date.** Therefore using a different date with the same passphrase/uid will result in a different Key ID, despite the underlying key being the same.
+Per the OpenPGP specification, **the Key ID is a hash over both the key and its creation date.** Therefore using a different date with the same passphrase/ID will result in a different Key ID, despite the underlying key being the same.
 For this reason, passphrase2pgp uses Unix epoch 0 (January 1, 1970) as the default creation date.
-You can override this with `-date` or `-now`, but, to regenerate the same key in the future, you will need to use `-date` to reenter the exact time.
+You can override this with `-t` or `-n`, but, to regenerate the same key in the future, you will need to use `-t` to reenter the exact time.
 If 1970 is a problem, then choose another memorable date.

 The `-x` (paranoid) setting quadruples the KDF difficulty.
 This will result in a different key for the same passphrase.